 In Europe: 10 percent of 2,000 bee species face extinction soon.

 In North America, 1 in 4 bee species is threatened with extinction, or over 700 species – at a “breakneck pace.”

 And don’t think for a second the butterfly will pick up the slack either.
 They’re also facing a similar fate.
-Then what?